Home Back to All Blog

 • The Health Information Technology for Economic and Clinical Health (HITECH) Act

 Did you know that the average-sized community hospital spends more than $7.6 million annually on compliance?
-And hospitals with PAC beds pay even more.
+And hospitals with post-acute care (PAC) beds pay closer to $9.0 million annually.

 This doesn’t even scratch the surface of the price healthcare providers have to pay for a violation.